ryan-kp-miller/The-Drink-Almanac/README.md

 ### REST API

 Accounts and favorites are managed through [a REST API](https://thedrinkalmanacapi.herokuapp.com) created with Python and Flask.
 The API is built on top of a PostgreSQL database.
-Checkout the GitHub repo [here](https://github.com/ryan-kp-miller/The-Drink-Almanac-API).
+Check out the GitHub repo [here](https://github.com/ryan-kp-miller/The-Drink-Almanac-API).

 ### Drink Data Source